moremoban/moban/README.rst

 **moban** brings the high performance template engine (JINJA2) for web into static text generation.
 It is used in `pyexcel` and `coala` project to keep documentation consistent across the documentations of individual libraries.

-Our vision is: any template, any data.
-Our current architecture enables moban to plugin any python template engine: mako, handlebars, velocity, haml, slim and tornado and to plugin any data format: json and yaml.
-Please look at our issues.
+Our vision is: any template, any data in any location.
+Our current architecture enables moban to plugin any python template engine: mako, handlebars, velocity, haml, slim and tornado, to plugin any data format: json and yaml, and in any location: zip, git, pypi package, s3, etc. Please look at our issues.
 We have many more template engines and data format on the road map.

 Installation
 ================================================================================